Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 ```

 The shell provides us with commands to view the contents of files in defined ways.
-The `cat` command for example (which stands for for concatenate) will print the entire contents of a file to the terminal.
+The `cat` command for example (which stands for concatenate) will print the entire contents of a file to the terminal.
 This can be useful for smaller files, but as you will see with larger files can quickly fill the terminal with more lines of data than it can display.

 ```bash
 cat all_counts.txt